YuxiXie/Neural-Question-Generation/README.md

 ```

 **BERT**
-_PS: Implementing way in this version has been discarded and replaced by a better usage_
+_PS: Implementing way in this version has been discarded and replaced by a better usage in the updated one_
 ```
 @article{Devlin2018BERTPO,
   title={BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding},